 Dr. Storkel received her bachelor’s degree in Speech and Hearing Sciences at Indiana University in Bloomington, IN.
 She received her master's in Speech-Language Pathology and doctorate in Speech and Hearing Sciences at the University of Washington in Seattle, WA.
 Dr. Storkel completed her clinical fellowship year during her doctoral program by working in a private practice specializing in language disorders in children.
 Upon completion of her PhD, Dr. Storkel was a post-doctoral fellow in Speech and Hearing Sciences and Cognitive Psychology at Indiana University in Bloomington, IN.
 She joined the faculty in the Speech-Language-Hearing: Sciences and Disorders Department at the University of Kansas in Lawrence, KS in 2001.

 Dr. Storkel teaches courses related to language structure, processing, development and disorders at the undergraduate and graduate level.
 She also has lead several doctoral seminars related to professional development and grant writing.
-In terms of student mentoring, Dr. Storkel has mentored 1 post-doctoral fellow, 10 doctoral students as a primary mentor, 7 doctoral students as a secondary research mentor, 15 MA student research projects, and 35 undergraduate research projects.
+In terms of student mentoring, Dr. Storkel has mentored 1 post-doctoral fellow, 13 doctoral students as a primary mentor or co-mentor, 8 doctoral students as a secondary research mentor, 2 SLPD students as a primary mentor, 26 MA student research projects, and 41 undergraduate research projects.
 In addition, Dr. Storkel has served as a sponsor or co-sponsor on two NIDCD F31 Predoctoral Fellowships (F31DC006749, PI J.R.
 Hoover; F31DC006749, PI T.P.
 Hogan) and is currently a co-director (with Dr. Mabel Rice) on the Training Researchers in Language Impairments training grant (T32DC000052).
 She has received 5 university awards for excellence in teaching and/or student mentoring and has published several local and national articles on teaching and training issues.

 - Language science